 - Hourly / - BiWeekly /

 A Budget Analyst II, Operating is the full performance level of work in the formulation and expenditure oversight of the Governor's annual spending plan and legislative appropriation.
-Work of this class involves analysis of operating budgets of medium-sized agencies.
-Employees in this class do not supervise.
+Employees in this classification perform work that involves analysis of operating budgets of medium-sized agencies.
+Employees in this classification do not supervise other positions.

-Employees receive general supervision from a Supervising Budget Examiner.
+Employees in this classification receive general supervision from a Supervising Budget Examiner.

 Conducts studies of all budget expenditures of units of the Executive Branch of State government;

 Makes recommendations to the Secretary of the Department of Budget and Management and to the Governor regarding resource allocation for assigned State agencies to promote greater efficiency and economy for these agencies;

 Collects data through personal interviews and independent resources to properly analyze and evaluate budget requests;